Kiprengan/Kiprengan/README.md

 💬 Ask me about Machine Learning
 📫 How to reach me: deniskiprono88@gmail.com
 😄 Pronouns: Mr.
-⚡ Fun fact: Know how to code even with SQL
+⚡ Fun fact: Yes, SQL counts as coding, and I know it!

 <!--
 **Kiprengan/Kiprengan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.